🌡️ Monitor legacy analog systems with TinyML, Edge Impulse, and Blues Wireless. Learn more in our webinar on May 26th!

 Build and Train an ML Model

-Once you've captured enough data from the Swan, you're ready to move on to designing and building your model.
+Once you've captured enough data from the accelerometer, you're ready to move on to designing and building your model.
 In the left-side menu of Edge Impulse Studio, click "Create impulse" under the Impulse Design menu.
 Based on the data you collected, Edge Impulse Studio will recognize that your source data set is a time series and will make some recommendations for the window size and increase to use, which you are free to adjust as you test and iterate on the model.

 Next, click on the "Add a processing block" button and add a "Spectral Analysis" block.